 Many people living with aortic valve disease don’t show symptoms, but the condition puts extra stress on your heart.
 If you’re at risk for aortic valve disease in Sacramento or the surrounding areas, Find a Doctor with the Dignity Health Heart and Vascular Institute of Greater Sacramento to take the right steps towards heart health.

 Our cardiologists and other health experts are committed your overall well-being, offering the latest technologies and resources to prevent heart valve disease.
 Take advantage of our support groups, classes, and more.
-We also encourage you to read our newsletter, “Cardiac Monitor,” to learn more about keeping your heart healthy.
+We also encourage you to read our newsletter, “Vital Flow,” to learn more about keeping your heart healthy.

 The most common signs and symptoms of aortic valve disease include: